hawillmarth01/AStarShortestPathFinding/README.md

 ## Tests Performed
 A basic A* search algorithm is evaluated in a couple different circumstances.
-Note: The A* code used is written based on publicly available resources included [here.](https://www.redblobgames.com/pathfinding/a-star/introduction.html)
+Note: The A* code used is written based on publicly available resource included [here.](https://www.redblobgames.com/pathfinding/a-star/introduction.html)

 ### Uninformed vs. Informed